This Pumpkin Cheesecake Recipe is among my “favorite dessert recipes ever.”

 - 4 large eggs

-- Prepare crust: Preheat oven to 350°F. Mix cookie crumbs and butter in a bowl and pat the crumb mixture over the bottom of a 9-inch springform pan.
+- Preheat the oven to 350°F. In a bowl, combine the cookie crumbs and butter; pat the crumb mixture over the bottom of a 9-inch springform pan.
 Bake for 10 minutes.
 Cool on a wire rack.
-Reduce oven temperature to 300°F.
+Reduce the oven temperature to 300°F.

-- Prepare filling: Combine cream cheese, sugar, cinnamon, ginger and cloves in a mixing bowl and beat with a hand mixer at medium speed until smooth and fluffy, scraping the bowl occasionally.
-Add pumpkin to the cream cheese mixture and beat until smooth.
-Add eggs 1 at a time, beating at low speed just until blended after each addition.
+- In a large bowl, combine the cream cheese, sugar, cinnamon, ginger and cloves; beat with a hand mixer at medium speed until smooth and fluffy, scraping the bowl occasionally.
+Add the pumpkin to the cream cheese mixture and beat until smooth.
+Add the eggs 1 at a time, beating at low speed just until blended after each addition.
 Spread the pumpkin mixture over the baked crust layer.

-- Beat whipping cream in a chilled bowl until soft peaks form.
+- In a chilled bowl, use an electric mixer to beat the whipping cream until soft peaks form.
 Top each serving with a dollop of whipped cream.
-If your cheesecake cracked during baking (likely), just spread the whipped cream over the top with a sprinkle of pumpkin pie spice.
+If your cheesecake cracked during baking (likely), just spread the whipped cream over the top with a sprinkle of pumpkin pie spice and the crack is hidden!

 - I find that the only way to get really fine gingersnap crumbs is to either use a food processor or a really powerful blender (like a BlendTec).